-This Web site is a project of the Texas A&M University Student Conflict Resolution Services, in collaboration with faculty and student leaders.
+This Web site is a project of the Texas A&M University Student Conduct Office, in collaboration with faculty and student leaders.
 This site is an adaptation from our partners at Cornell University.

 While being part of a campus group can be one of the most meaningful aspects of student life, hazing is a hidden and serious problem that undermines the value of these experiences for many individuals.
 Although hazing is not unique to Texas A&M University, we believe that it is important to examine these practices explicitly in an attempt to overcome the secrecy that perpetuates them.

 This site is a resource for students, staff, faculty, alumni, parents and others interested in learning about hazing within student groups at Texas A&M University.
 Since hazing is a national problem that occurs in high schools, colleges, and other settings, this information may be useful to visitors as well.